Sillamäe: History

 In 1946–1948, the former oil shale processing plant in Sillamäe was rebuilt by the Soviets to extract uranium oxide from the locally mined graptolitic argillite ore (a type of oil shale).
 During that time, many war prisoners were employed at the construction and mining activities in Sillamäe.
 The uranium extraction process at the Sillamäe plant was developed in collaboration with a nearby Narva pilot plant (known as Cloth Dyeing Factory) and produced mainly a 40% uranium concentrate at the onset of plant production.
 The local mining operations continued until 1952.
 In the following years, richer uranium ores were imported to the Sillamäe plant from various locations of Central Asia and the Eastern Bloc, mainly from mines in Czechoslovakia, East Germany, Hungary, Poland and Romania including the Bihor mine operated by Sovromcuarţ (one of the SovRoms operated jointly by the Soviet Union and Romania).
 In 1970, the plant started to process loparite ore from the Kola Peninsula producing tantalum and niobium chemicals.
 Later, it also started to extract rare earth metal oxides.
 In 1982, the plant began the production of reactor-grade enriched uranium (2–4.4% ^{235}U) in form of UO_{2}.
 Uranium production at Sillamäe continued to supply nuclear materials for the Soviet nuclear power plants and weapon facilities until 1989.
 From 1950 to 1989, the plant produced about 98,681 tonnes of uranium (mostly as U_{3}O_{8}) and 1354.7 tonnes of enriched uranium.

 During its operations, the Sillamäe plant dumped the processing wastes into a tailing pond at the north-western part of Sillamäe near the Baltic Sea shoreline.
 By the 1990s, the pond presented a serious ecological hazard due to leaching of radioactive and other harmful particulates and dissolved materials into the Baltic Sea.
 In the 2000s, measures were undertaken to secure the containment of the wastes at Sillamäe.

 In 1957, Sillamäe officially gained town status.
 By that time, it had already grown beyond the historical boundaries of Sillamäggi and included several neighboring settlements, such as Kannuka and Türsamäe.
-During the Soviet regime in Estonia, Sillamäe remained a closed town due to the secrecy and security measures related to the uranium production activities at the local plant.
+During the Soviet regime in Estonia, Sillamäe remained a closed town due to the secrecy and security measures related to the uranium production activities at the local plant and was not administratively part of the Kohtla-Järve district that surrounded it.